hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 **Workload**: light once 127 clicked

-**Reflections**: In hindsight, I should have just taken 15-122 this semester.
-But the transition from high school to college in another country turned out to be harder than I expected, so I don't completely regret not pushing myself harder.
+**Reflections**: In hindsight, I should have just taken 15-122 and 76-101 this semester.
+But the transition from high school to college in another country turned out to be harder than I expected, so I don't *completely* regret not pushing myself harder.